Eyebrow

 By bringing together UK government organisations and coordinating publicly funded data, this can unlock significant benefits from supporting safe maritime trade to enabling the sustainable management of marine resources.

-We invite any UK public sector organisation with an interest in optimising the UK’s maritime assets to find out more about the UK CSM and become a member to share their data and expertise.
+We invite any UK organisation, institution or initiative interested in optimising the UK’s maritime assets to learn more about the UK CSM and register their interest in sharing their seabed mapping expertise and data.

 Find out more about the UK CSM